Sukhanshu/VSD-physical-design-using-open-source-EDA-tools/README.md

 The open source tools that are involved in this workshop are as follows

-Yosys – for Synthesis
+Yosys – for Synthesis,
-Graywolf – for Placement
+Graywolf – for Placement,
-Qrouter – for Routing
+Qrouter – for Routing,
-Netgen – for LVS
+Netgen – for LVS,
-Magic – for Layout and Floorplanning
+Magic – for Layout and Floorplanning,
-Qflow – RTL2GDS integration
+Qflow – RTL2GDS integration,
 OpenSTA & Opentimer -Pre-layout and Post-layout Static timing analysis